 The music for your wedding is an important part of making the sacramental celebration of your marriage a beautiful, prayerful and joyful event.
 The Music Ministries Department of Holy Name Cathedral will guide you in planning your music and will provide all the vocal and instrumental musicians who will be engaged at the wedding.

-A cathedral organist plays for all weddings at Holy Name Cathedral.
-The cathedral organist assigned to your wedding is the principal musician for your wedding.
-As principal musician, your organist will guide you through the music selection process.
-Any questions regarding the suitability of wedding music selections are decided by your organist/principal musician.
+A Cathedral organist plays for all weddings at Holy Name Cathedral.
+The Cathedral organist assigned to your wedding is the principal musician for your wedding.
+As the principal musician, your organist will guide you through the music selection process.
+Any questions regarding the suitability of wedding music selections are decided by your organist/principal musician after discussion with you.

-The cantor sings the Responsorial Psalm and aids the congregational singing.
-A cathedral cantor will be engaged for each wedding liturgy in the cathedral.
+The cantor sings the Responsorial Psalm, any vocal solos and, aids the congregational singing.
+A Cathedral cantor will be engaged for each wedding liturgy in the Cathedral.
 Your organist/principal musician will secure the services of the cantor for your wedding.
-The cantor is also the vocal soloist.
-He or she sings the vocal solos that have been scheduled for your wedding.

-Additional instrumentalists (trumpets, violins, etc.) may be contracted as part of the wedding music.
-Your cathedral organists/principal musician engages instrumentalists who are superbly skilled and experienced in providing liturgical music in the cathedral space.
-The organist/principal musician contracts all instrumentalists for all cathedral weddings.
-Your organist/principal musician will help you with the selection process for instrumentals at the planning meeting (consultation).
+Additional instrumentalists (trumpets, violin, etc.) may be contracted as part of the wedding music upon your request, your Cathedral organists/principal musicians will engage instrumentalists who are superbly skilled and experienced in providing liturgical music in the Cathedral space.
+Your organist/principal musician can help you with the selection process for instrumentalists.

-A quartet, octet, large choir or other combination of cathedral singers may be contracted for your wedding.
-Your organist/advisor can help you with this at the planning meeting, and will secure the services of the extra singers for your wedding.
+A quartet, octet, large choir, or other combination of Cathedral singers may be contracted for your wedding upon your request.

 Due to the high level of skill required, familiarity with wedding liturgies, and experience in performing in the cathedral space, the use of non-cathedral musicians for weddings is discouraged.
 In the event, however, that you wish to request a non-cathedral musician for your wedding, the following applies:

-Submit an audio recording of the musician, CD or cassette only (sorry, no DVDs, Video Cassettes or internet pages/links), to your organist/principal musician at least two weeks before the scheduled wedding music planning time (consultation).
-Your organist/principal musician will use the recording to determine the musician’s ability to fulfill their musical role in the liturgy, in order to insure the quality of musical and liturgical prayer at your wedding.
+Submit an audio recording of the musician, CD or cassette-only (sorry, no DVDs, Video Cassettes, or internet pages/links), to your organist/principal musician at least two weeks before the scheduled wedding music planning time (consultation).
+Your organist/principal musician will use the recording to determine the musician’s ability to fulfill their musical role in the liturgy, in order to ensure the quality of musical and liturgical prayer at your wedding.